 Conservation accreditation schemes are useful to clients, employers and grant funders because:

-- They to become accredited professionals have to submit evidence of their knowledge, ability and experience
+- Accredited professionals have to submit evidence of their knowledge, ability and experience

 - Their registers can be used to find skilled people

 The schemes are run by professional bodies and independent organisations.
 Each scheme has its own application and assessment process.